 Aphasia - speech and language impairment – is the second most common major impairment after stroke, affecting an estimated 350,000 people in the UK.
-It is a severely disabling disorder, everyday communication becomes a source of profound frustration for those affected, often leading to social withdrawal and a higher risk of depression.
+It is a severely disabling disorder, causing profound frustration for those affected, and often leading to social withdrawal and a higher risk of depression.

 Despite the prevalence of aphasia, few patients receive sufficient speech and language therapy through the NHS.
 On average, patients receive 8 to 12 hours in total, yet the recommended dose to bring about significant change is 100 hours.
 As a result, many patients simply do not recover good function.

 There is a pressing need to develop economically feasible ways to boost the effects of therapy and restore people's ability to communicate effectively.

 Non-invasive electrical brain stimulation is becoming widely used as a tool to promote recovery of the brain after injury.